Colchester Master 2500 Lathe

 Tooling

 Slide hammer.
-You really need one of these, otherwise you will be damaging surfaces and creating bures.
+You really need one of these, otherwise you will be damaging surfaces and creating burrs.

 The rebuild is now finished, i ended up with a few more lathes (as if one is not enough) and slowly worked on a full strip/build manual.
 If you want a really detailed book on how the 2500 or the 1800 comes apart and put back together with tip bits, gotchas and part codes then head over to LatheWorkShop where i have a tone of parts and tooling.